 Develop innovative ways to expand net revenue.

-Identify opportunities and effectively execute strategies for enhancing relationships with the philanthropic community including past, current, and future donors.
+Identify opportunities and effectively execute strategies for enhancing relationships with the philanthropic community, including past, current, and future donors.

-Solicitation of gifts of $5K+ from individual donors.
+Direct solicitation of gifts of $5K+ from individual donors.

 Expand the Association’s online giving capabilities and gross receipts.

 Provide stewardship to current donors, including providing regular written updates to corporate and foundation donors.

 Work with Association services departments to secure large, multi-year grants.

 Responsible for conducting the full range of activities required to prepare, submit, and manage grant proposals to foundation and corporate sources.

 Comply with all grant reporting as required by foundation/corporate donors.

 Ensure development records are reconciled with accounting records, timely acknowledgements are sent, donor and prospect files are maintained, and database records are maintained.